ziyoung/better-wilcom-docs/wilcom-docs/Digitizing/stitches/Tatami_density.md

 ## To set tatami density...

-1Select the digitizing method you want to use – e.g. Complex Turning.
+1. Select the digitizing method you want to use – e.g. Complex Turning.

-2Select Tatami and create an [embroidery object](../../glossary/glossary).
+2. Select Tatami and create an [embroidery object](../../glossary/glossary).
 Alternatively, select an existing embroidery object and click Tatami.

 ![TatamiStitches1.png](assets/TatamiStitches1.png)

-3Right-click the Tatami icon to access object properties.
+3. Right-click the Tatami icon to access object properties.

 ![stitches00081.png](assets/stitches00081.png)

-4Adjust Spacing as required.
+4. Adjust Spacing as required.
 For increased density, enter a smaller value.
 For more open stitching, enter a larger value.

 ![stitches00084.png](assets/stitches00084.png)

-5Adjust Length as required.
+5. Adjust Length as required.

 ![stitches00087.png](assets/stitches00087.png)

-6In the Min length field, enter the length of the shortest stitch to be generated.
+6. In the Min length field, enter the length of the shortest stitch to be generated.

 ![stitches00090.png](assets/stitches00090.png)

-7Adjust other settings as desired.
+7. Adjust other settings as desired.

-8Press Enter or click Apply.
+8. Press Enter or click Apply.

 ## Related topics...